gov-ithub/asistentul_cetateanului_docker_dev_env/README.md

 ### Initial build

-To set up the Postgres user password, at first run you need to give the desired password to the compose command as an environment variable
+To set up the Postgres user password, at first run you need to rename settings.env.dist to settings.env, then

-    POSTGRES_PASSWORD=mytestpwd ./compose.sh up
+    ./compose.sh up

 ### How to use?